23 Tasty (and Practical) Gifts for Your Favorite Foodies

 The Republic of Tea

 Downtonians — aka Downton Abbey fans — will squeal over this collection of limited-edition tea canisters.
 Choose between flavors like Grantham’s English Breakfast and Lady Mary’s Race Day Herbal Blend, each inspired by a character from the series.
-If you’re a viewer, you can probably guess the latter is punchy and bold.
+And if you’re a viewer, you can probably guess that the latter is just as vibrant and bold as Mary herself.

 $34 at The Republic of Tea